FIFA urges World Cup teams to focus on soccer over politics | Sports-Games

 - Country:

+The Dutch soccer federation pushed back at FIFA late Friday, restating its commitment to leave “lasting improvements in the situation of migrant workers in Qatar.”
+The Netherlands plays Qatar on Nov.
+29 in Group A and the team's officials pledged on Friday to press FIFA on creating a long-term resource center in Doha for migrant workers when world soccer's 211 member federations meet hours before attending the World Cup opening game.

 Iran has also faced calls to be removed before it plays England in the second game of the World Cup on Nov.
-21 in a group that also includes the United States.
+21 in a group that also includes the US.

 Iranian fan groups want the federation suspended for discriminating against women, and Ukraine soccer officials asked FIFA to remove Iran from the World Cup for human rights violations and supplying the Russian military with weapons.

-"We know football does not live in a vacuum and we are equally aware that there are many challenges and difficulties of a political nature all around the world," the FIFA leaders wrote in their letter Thursday that did not address or identify any specific issue.
+Infantino moved from Switzerland to live in Doha for the past year during preparations for what he has consistently said would be the best World Cup ever.
+“We know football does not live in a vacuum and we are equally aware that there are many challenges and difficulties of a political nature all around the world,” the FIFA leaders wrote on Thursday in their letter that did not address or identify any specific issue.

-"At FIFA, we try to respect all opinions and beliefs, without handing out moral lessons to the rest of the world.
-One of the great strengths of the world is indeed its very diversity, and if inclusion means anything, it means having respect for that diversity.

-Infantino and Samoura added: "No one people or culture or nation is better' than any other.
+“At FIFA, we try to respect all opinions and beliefs, without handing out moral lessons to the rest of the world.
+One of the great strengths of the world is indeed its very diversity, and if inclusion means anything, it means having respect for that diversity.''
+Infantino and Samoura added: “No one people or culture or nation is better' than any other.
 This principle is the very foundation stone of mutual respect and non-discrimination.
-And this is also one of the core values of football.
+And this is also one of the core values of football.''
+They repeated long-standing promises made by Qatar, including by its Emir at the United Nations general assembly in New York in September, that all visitors to Qatar will be welcome “regardless of origin, background, religion, gender, sexual orientation or nationality.”
+In a separate in-house interview published on Friday by FIFA, Samoura acknowledged the perception of Qatar ''as a conservative society, like my own country in Senegal.''
+“But let me tell you one thing — Qataris are the most hospitable people you can find on earth,” said the former UN official, who is also of Muslim faith.
+Frustration with the scrutiny on the first Arab host of the World Cup led at least two government ministers this week to suggest race as a motive.

+“Is such racism acceptable in Europe in the 21st century?
+Football belongs to everyone,” Foreign Minister Sheikh Mohammed bin Abdulrahman Al Thani said in an interview with French daily Le Monde published on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)